toniclecb/springbootregistration/readme.md

 ### 104_Logging

 It's very simple to use Logger.
 Import org.slf4j.Logger and create the object with LoggerFactory.getLogger(), after that we can use Logger.info() and anothers methods to log.
+Messages must be meaningful and always remember to log the exception.